-Since SharePoint maintains its files and modification history, it is necessary to perform the following steps to delete/upgrade the deployed Web Parts with DevExpress controls and modified SharePoint Pages.
+Since SharePoint maintains its files and modification history, it is necessary to perform the following steps to delete/upgrade deployed DevExpress Web Parts for SharePoint used in SharePoint Pages.

 Remove Web Parts that use DevExpress controls from all pages.